 • Problem-solving: An incredibly important skill that any leader should be equipped with is the ability to solve problems efficiently.
 You can assist your children in developing this skill by guiding them through the process of addressing challenges in their own surroundings.
 Teaching them how to analyse problems as they arise, and considering various ways they can solve them by thinking up unique and creative solutions and selecting the most logical or effective option.

-• Confidence: When thinking about the term “leader,” another essential trait that often comes to mind is confidence.
+• Confidence: When thinking about the term “leader,” another essential trait that often comes to mind is Confidence.
 Confidence plays a pivotal role in assuming control in various situations and effectively expressing one’s thoughts and ideas.
-You can do this by setting up achievable goals for your kids, providing them with positive and helpful feedback, and nudging them into situations that will promote their social and public speaking skills.
-It is also crucial to lead by example by modeling the same confidence that you wish to pass on to your children, as they will notice it and learn from your words and actions.
+You can build this in your children by setting up achievable goals, providing them with positive and helpful feedback, and nudging them into situations that will promote their social and public speaking skills.
+It is also crucial to lead by example by modeling the same Confidence that you wish to pass on to your children, as they will notice it and learn from your words and actions.

 • Resilience and Persistence: Encourage your children to develop resilience and persistence by teaching them that leaders don’t easily give up.
-Emphasise the significance of perseverance in the face of setbacks and the value of holding their ground.
+Emphasize the significance of perseverance in the face of setbacks and the value of holding their ground, which contributes to their overall Personality Development.

 • Communication: In order to be a leader, you have to be able to communicate your vision to those who follow you.
 Encourage your children to openly share their thoughts and feelings with you, while also being attentive when others speak.
-This will increase their ability to form bonds and establish themselves as a natural leader.
+This will increase their ability to form bonds and establish themselves as a natural leader, a key aspect of Personality Development.

 Read: How Public Speaking Skills Prepares your Child to be a Leader of Tomorrow